isotronic/josephbouqdib.com/README.md

 ### Building for Production

-To create a production build, run:
+To create a production build, run the following:

 ```bash
 npm gatsby build